The Master of Social Work (MSW) Program: Learning to Empower

 If you’re serious about taking your social work education to the next level and making a difference in the lives of others, there’s simply no better place than Boston University to start building that future.
 The School of Social Work offers a dynamic, hands-on MSW program, nestled in the heart of a culturally and educationally rich city.
 The urban backdrop dovetails with our primary aim: to educate outstanding social workers in an intellectually rigorous environment so they can integrate and apply clinical and macro practice methods in diverse communities.
 Our multimethod curriculum not only prepares students for social work practice with individuals, families, groups, organizations, and communities, but reflects our urban mission, embodying the School’s emphasis on the empowerment of oppressed groups, and social and economic justice in city settings.

 The Master of Social Work offers a variety of program options, including several dual degree and specialization programs.
-Our students are immersed in both classroom and field education in full- and part-time programs on the Charles River Campus in Boston and three off-campus part-time, weekend programs, in northeast Massachusetts in Chelmsford, and in southeastern Massachusetts in Fall River and on Cape Cod.
-We also offer a part-time national Online MSW Program with a focus in clinical social work practice.
+Our students are immersed in both classroom and field education in full- and part-time programs on the Charles River Campus in Boston and three off-campus part-time, weekend programs, in northeast Massachusetts in Bedford, and in southeastern Massachusetts in Fall River and on Cape Cod.
+We also offer a part-time national Online MSW Program with an option to major in clinical or macro social work practice.
 The Online MSW Program allows individuals to earn an MSW degree while continuing to live and work in their own communities.

 Accredited by the Council on Social Work Education, all of our programs include foundation and advanced-level courses and field education.
 Students begin with clinical and macro practice methods, human behavior in social environment, social welfare policy, and research, and a foundation field practicum and field education integrative seminar.
 In the advanced curriculum, students choose to specialize in either clinical practice or macro practice.
 They acquire in-depth knowledge and practice skills by taking advanced methods courses in clinical or macro practice, racial justice and cultural oppression, social work ethics, electives, and an advanced field practicum.